 Generating best-in-class immune responses to fight cancers and infectious diseases

-Inovio’s quest to revolutionize vaccines requires the achievement of powerful new capabilities to stimulate the body’s immune system.
+Inovio’s quest to revolutionize the fight against cancers and infectious diseases relies on novel capabilities to more powerfully activate the body’s immune system.
 Inovio’s marriage of two distinct proprietary technologies is enabling our progress toward this goal:

-- Our electroporation vaccine delivery technology plays a vital role in facilitating best-in-class immune responses from our synthetic vaccines in humans.
+- Our electroporation delivery technology plays a vital role in activating best-in-class immune responses from our immunotherapy products.

 Inovio’s platform is applicable to cancers and infectious diseases.
-To date we have developed vaccine product candidates for cervical dysplasia/cancer, prostate cancer, hepatitis C virus, HIV, influenza, malaria and tropical diseases.
-Our lead program targeting cervical dysplasia is in a Phase II clinical study.
+We have developed antigen-targeting immunotherapy and vaccine product candidates for HPV-caused precancers and cancers, breast, lung, pancreatic, and prostate cancer, hepatitis, HIV, influenza, Ebola, and other diseases.
+Our lead program targeting cervical dysplasia generated validating efficacy data in a phase II clinical study.

-Our SynCon® vaccine and electroporation delivery technologies are supported by a dominant intellectual property and patent estate that enables us to play a pioneering role in transforming vaccine design, manufacturing, and delivery for the 21st century.
+Our SynCon® immunotherapy and electroporation delivery technologies are supported by a dominant intellectual property and patent estate that enables us to play a pioneering role in transforming immune therapy design, manufacturing, and delivery for the 21st century.

-Outside of the focus on developing revolutionary preventive and therapeutic vaccines for humans, Inovio has other related technologies available for partnering.
-These include gene expression regulating technologies; an inducible Treg technology; a DNA-based monoclonal antibody technology; and a novel small molecule anti-inflammatory drug.
+Outside of the focus on developing revolutionary preventive and therapeutic immunotherapies for humans, Inovio has other related technologies available for partnering.
+These include gene expression regulating technologies; an inducible Treg technology; and a novel small molecule anti-inflammatory drug.

 Page 'Breadcrumb' Navigation